Less is More: On Copy Complexity in Quantum Cryptography: Technical Overview

 \subsection{Extension to unitaries}

-In order to achieve copy-expansion for pseudorandom unitaries, we first prove a variant of~\Cref{thm:intro:mainthm} for the unitary setting. \begin{theorem}(Unitary Setting Main Theorem; Informal) Consider a family of unitaries $\{U_i\}_{i \in \{0,1\}^n}$.
-Then there exists another family of unitaries $\{\wt{U}_{\wt{k}}\}$ such that one query to the map \pnote{you mean one parallel query?} can be efficiently approximated by making a single query to the map
+In order to achieve copy-expansion for pseudorandom unitaries, we first prove a variant of~\Cref{thm:intro:mainthm} for the unitary setting. \begin{theorem}[Unitary Setting Main Theorem; Informal] Consider a family of unitaries $\{U_i\}_{i \in \{0,1\}^n}$.
+Then there exists another family of unitaries $\{\wt{U}_{\wt{k}}\}$ such that one parallel query to $\wt{U}_{\wt{k}}$ for a random $\wt{k}$ (formally, a single query to the map $\E_{\wt{k}}[\wt{U}_{\wt{k}}^{\otimes t}]$) can be efficiently approximated by making a single query to the map

 \end{theorem}